Good Medicine - Medical School I

 "I don't think that matters to her," Peter said, shaking his head.

-We split at the sidewalk, with Maryam and Peter going to the ER, and the rest of us going in the main entrance so we could go to radiology, surgery, or, in my case, pediatrics.
-I took the stairs, rather than the elevator, and went to Nurse Julia to find out what I should do.
+We split at the sidewalk, with Maryam and Peter going to the ER, and the rest of us going to the main entrance so we could go to Radiology, Surgery, or, in my case, Pediatrics.
+I took the stairs, rather than the elevator, and checked with Nurse Julia to find out what I should do.

 "Well, other than continuing to frustrate Ellie in the ER, you should go find Doctor Sumner.
 Doctor O'Neill is off today with influenza."